zzxwill/oss/intl.en-US/Utilities/ossftp/How to store remote attachments to your OSS instance with PHPWind.md

     **Note:**

     -   Set “Enable FTP uploads“ to Yes.
-    -   Set “Website Attachment Address“ to [http://bucket-name.endpoint](http://bucket-name.endpoint/)*Here, we want to test the bucket test-hz-jh-002  from the Hangzhou region.
-Therefore, we enter*[http://test-hz-jh-002.oss-cn-hangzhou.aliyuncs.com](http://test-hz-jh-002.oss-cn-hangzhou.aliyuncs.com/), where the BucketName must match the endpoint.
+    -   Set “Website Attachment Address“ to [http://bucket-name.endpoint](http://bucket-name.endpoint/) Here, we want to test the bucket test-hz-jh-002  from the Hangzhou region.
+Therefore, we enter [http://test-hz-jh-002.oss-cn-hangzhou.aliyuncs.com](http://test-hz-jh-002.oss-cn-hangzhou.aliyuncs.com/), where the BucketName must match the endpoint.
     -   Set the FTP server address, that is, the address that runs the OSS-FTP.
 Generally, this is 127.0.0.1.
     -   Set “FTP service port No.” to the default “2048“.
     -   Set “Remote attachment directory” to “.“,  that is, to create a directory for upload under the root directory of the bucket.